Never too old to be average at something new

 I am still a work in progress, but I am proud of where I am today.
 I have raised 2 boys, established a rewarding career, and worked a lot on myself as a person.

 I used to brag about friends who were cycling epic distances, running ultramarathons, or taking on other physically demanding events.
 I felt like I could never keep up with these superhumans who were able to balance life, family, work, hobbies, and exercise.

 Until one day after thinking my usual, "Wow.
 I could never do that!"
 I finally asked myself, "Why not?"

 It was easy to start dabbling in adventure on a different scale when 98% of the people around me said, "Of course, you can!"
-So here are a few examples about what's transpired since then.
+So here are a few examples of what's transpired since then.

 I'm proud of these things that I've done

 Maybe one day I'll run the entire thing, but this year I ran 20 miles as part of a 2-person team with Shan.

 24-hours of Great Glen Mountain Bike Race